Kaur7611/loadpilot-dashboard/README.md

 - ✅ Assign loads to drivers
 - ✅ Filter loads by pickup, drop, or status
 - ✅ Pie chart to visualize load status
+- ✅ Export all load data as CSV
 - ✅ Quick tips & helpful UI cues
 - ✅ Clean, responsive dashboard using Bootstrap